Vretu-Dev/SnivysUltimatePackage/README.md

 > In releases, there is 2 versions available, `SnivysUltimatePackage.dll` and `SnivysUltimatePackageOneConfig.dll`.
 I would advise using `SnivysUltimatePackage.dll`, due to how many config options there are, mainly with Custom Items and Roles, `SnivysUltimatePackage.dll` seperates each of their configs into a file per section.
 (I.E. all the custom item config stuff is together and its just that in a file).
 Some servers may not play nice with `SnivysUltimatePackage.dll` and may throw null pointer errors and things may not work as intended.
 If this happens, you can try `SnivysUltimatePackageOneConfig.dll` which throws everyone into one config, either your `(port)-config.yml` (Exiled Combined Configs) or `Plugins/VVUltimatePluginPackageOneConfig/(port).yml` (Exiled Seperated Configs)

 > [!CAUTION]
-> There is no checks in either plugin to see if the other is present.
-Meaning that you could, in theory, use both plugins provided at the same time on your server.
-This is highly **NOT RECOMMENDED**, there will most likely be errors as both try to load their configs.
-In the future there maybe an update that adds a check to see if both are present in your server and disables one.
+> There is a check now that detects if both plugin versions are on the server at the same time.
+If the server starts and both are present, both plugins will disable.
+This is due to both `SnivysUltimatePackage.dll` and `SnivysUltimatePackageOneConfig.dll` will try to race eachother for enabling stuff.
+Just remove one of them from your server and restart.

 # Plugin List: